Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 - 1 Long Sword
 - 10 Rings
 - 7 Earrings (can be equipped in the Amulets slot)
-- 6 Bracelets (can be equipped in the Bracers/Gauntlets slot)
+- 7 Bracelets and Bracers (can be equipped in the Bracers/Gauntlets slot)
 - 1 Wand
 - several miscellaneous items
 - a unique quest-related artifact